-If you select the specified discharge option, the discharge will be distributed as it would have been in a uniform flow field with the Manning resistance law applied, i.e. is relative to $h^{5/3}$ , where h is the depth.
+If you select the specified discharge option, the discharge will be distributed as it would have been in a uniform flow field with the Manning resistance law applied, i.e. is relative to $h^{5/3}$, where h is the depth.
 This distribution is, in most cases, a good approximation.
 This does not apply if there are very large gradients in temperature or salinity at the boundary or very large variations over the bathymetry or the geometry.
 When discharge boundary is selected, it is possible to specify whether the boundary condition should be imposed using a weak or a strong formulation.
 Fore more detail see General description (p.
-111).
+112).

 The free outflow condition is typically used at downstream boundaries where the water is flowing out of the model.
-In case of water flowing into the model domain the simulation may become unstable.
+The free outflow boundary condition is also imposed using a weak approach.
+The primitive variables in the ghost cell are evaluated based on the value of the adjacent interior cell.
+At a free outflow boundary flow is not allowed to run into the model.
 The free outflow boundary condition should not be used in areas where there are large variations in the bathymetry along the boundary or in areas with steep slope at the boundary.
-In these cases water can be trapped at the boundary and there can be inflow of water along the boundary.
 The correct solution is to extend the domain to ensure that the boundary condition is applied in an area, where the selected boundary condition is valid or at least where the solution near the boundary do not affect the area of interest.